mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 Common use cases include parsing date strings to JavaScript `Date` objects or formatted numbers (e.g. "1,000.50") into `Number`.
 It can be understood as the inverse of [`valueFormatter`](/components/data-grid/columns/#value-formatter).

-In the following demo, the user can filter for a year while a `Date` is used internally.
+In the following demo, the tax rate is displayed as a percentage (e.g. 20%) but a decimal number is used as value (e.g. 0.2).

 {{"demo": "pages/components/data-grid/columns/ValueParserGrid.js", "bg": "inline"}}